Muky-dev/Muky-dev/README.md

 ## Seja bem-vindo!!! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-### Sobre mim
+### About me

+- Brazilian developer 🇧🇷
-- Desenvolvedor Full Stack ⚙️
+- Full Stack developer ⚙️
-- Estou no 2º ano de Análise e Desenvolvimento de Sistemas na FIAP 🧑‍🎓
-- 2 anos de experiência em TI na área de suporte 🤓
+- I am in the 2nd year of Systems Analysis and Development at FIAP 🧑‍🎓
+- 2 years of IT experience in the support area 🤓
-- 7 meses de experiência como desenvolvedor JS/TS Full Stack
+- 7 months of experience as a JS/TS Full Stack developer 💻

 ## Hard Skills
 <p align="center">